February 14 - March 11

 Humor mingles with the intuition of divinity.
 Let’s suppose there’s a forgotten, originary name for every object and natural process we can discover.
 Let’s also say that the names Americans in particular have ascribed to things belie their authentic potency.
 Following this, the Pacific Ocean might have received such a designation as a kind of placating spell against an expansive body of water that was often deadly.
-Riffing off of this sentiment, I’d like to think that Nick has depicted the beach culture he grew up in as floating in an oily mesh of unknowing.
+Riffing off of this idea, I’d like to think that Nick has depicted the beach culture he grew up in as floating in an oily mesh of unknowing.
 I’m referring less to the stretched fabrics he uses for a pictorial substrate than the faces that seem to peer out of his works.
 In Strange (2017), the largest painting in his show, a palette recalling John Van Hamersveld’s iconic “Endless Summer” poster reveals two surfers composing the eyes of a sort of monstrous visage.
-The two surfers have no relational involvement with the face; and the viewer herself might even overlook it as something incidental to the picture’s composition.
+The surfers have no relational involvement with the face; and the viewer herself might even overlook it as something incidental to the picture’s composition.

 Remaining with Strange for a moment, I’d like to point out some general strategies that continue into other paintings included in the show.
 The use of stretched fabric lends Nick’s paintings a “design-like” feel, which he only seems to incorporate so as to showcase painting’s more disinterested and anti-utilitarian precedent.
 At first glance, what leaps to the eyes is the way Nick renders figures, which morphologically vary from painting to painting.
 Each figure is infused with personality and rendered with great economy, set against a coded landscape that more or less farcically engenders a face.
 Sometimes these faces are overtly comic, sometime they’re mock-tormented; in any case, the fact that they’re more apparent in photographs of the paintings than in person illustrates how they’re not a part of the picture or scene depicted so much as each paintings’ underlying materiality.